wireapp/wire-account/README.md

 - Run `npm run deploy`

-Depending on the branch name it will be autoamtically deployed to the following environments
+Depending on the branch name it will be automatically deployed to the following environments:

 - `master` -> `wire-account-prod`
 - `staging` -> `wire-account-staging`